iamharsh1312/Tourism-Market-Segmentation-in-India/README.md

 * K-Means Clustering

 ## Results
-* For Travel Startup, it would be best to open hotel chains first in these regions as they offer distinctive advantages and are highly profitable.
+* For Travel Startup, it would be best to open hotel chains first in the Agra Circle , Bhopal Circle & Dharwad Circle regions as they offer distinctive advantages and are highly profitable.